BillJr99/Ursinus-CS173/_pages/Assignments/Iteration/asmt-minicrypto.md

 Now, jar files added to the libs directory of your project will be available for use in your code.
 You can download the [rsamath.jar]({{ site.baseurl }}/files/rsamath/rsamath.jar) file into a subdirectory of your project called `libs`.

 To see which functions are available in the RSAMath library, see the [Javadoc]({{ site.baseurl }}/files/rsamath/doc/index.html).
-The `RSAMath` class is implemented in the `cs4hs11.rsalibrary` package, which you can import in your program.
-The methods are not static, so you can create an `RSAMath` object and then call the functions on the resulting object.
-Here is a listing of the methods you'll find in this library:
+The `RSAMath` class is implemented in the `cs4hs11.rsalibrary` package, which you can import in your program.  *The methods are not static, but you can create an `RSAMath` object and then call the functions on the resulting object.*  Here is a listing of the methods you'll find in this library:

 ![RSAMath Library Methods]({{ site.baseurl }}/images/asmt-minicrypto/javadocs.png)